amit862/Machine-Learning-Algorithms/README.md

 ## Introduction

 This repository aims to provide an accessible and comprehensive resource for individuals interested in understanding, implementing, or experimenting with machine learning algorithms.
-The implementations are available in Python, Java, and other languages, ensuring a wide array of choice for different user preferences.
+The implementations are available in Python, Java, and other languages, ensuring a wide array of choices for different user preferences.

 ## Algorithms Included